How to Design a Garden from Scratch in Your New-Build

 It’s not essential, but if you want a flat area for a garden table and chairs, so that you have somewhere to entertain on a warm day, you’ll want to include this in your plan.

 Laying a patio or decking is not a hugely difficult job, but outsource to a contractor if you don’t have the DIY skills needed.
 It’s better to pay someone to do the job properly than end up with a wonky patio or dodgy deck.
+Once it’s built, you can design it with Madbury Road furniture to create a practical space for entertaining.
 Once you have this and a lawn laid, move on to the next step.

 Check the Soil Quality